 Mark Berends is a professor of sociology at the University of Notre Dame, where he directs the Center for Research on Educational Opportunity (CREO) and serves as chair of the Program for Interdisciplinary Educational Research (PIER) faculty committee.
 His research interests include school organization and classroom instruction and their relationship to student outcomes, with special attention to educational inequalities.

 David C. Berliner is Regents’ Professor Emeritus at Arizona State University.
-His research and scholarship focus on teaching, teacher education, and educational policy.
+His research and popular writing focus on teaching, teacher education, and educational policy.

 HOWARD S. BLOOM